-Lynette is co-founder of Frogs Victoria, a science communicator and media freelancer.
-She has worked with amphibians across the world and completed a Ph.D. in the ecology of native Australian frogs at Monash University.
+Lynette is co-founder of Frogs Victoria.
+She works in community and nature engagement and has previously worked in amphibian research across the world.
+Lynette completed a Ph.D. in the ecology of native Australian frogs at Monash University.

 David is a naturalist, educator and ecological consultant, with particular interests in the conservation and ecology of frogs and reptiles.
 Most of his fieldwork is shared between Melbourne, the Murray Mallee and East Gippsland.
 He also maintains involvement with La Trobe University, Holmesglen Institute and The Field Naturalists Club of Victoria.

 * Posts event announcements and promotion to social media

 Nick (on the left) is currently on secondment to Zoos Victoria in the role of Senior Biologist Herpetology.
 When not seconded, Nick leads the Threatened Fauna Program at the Arthur Rylah Institute for Environmental Research, and is an honorary Research Associate at Museums Victoria.
 His long-term research focuses on threatened species in alpine and mallee ecosystems.
 Nick is a member of several National Recovery Teams for threatened frogs in south-eastern Australia.